Shimano Dura-Ace, SRAM Red AXS and Campagnolo Super Record Wireless are the flagship road bike groupsets from the three biggest manufacturers.

 For a given gear range, this makes everything larger than starting at 10-teeth – you must use larger cassettes and larger chainrings to provide an equivalent top gear.

-This equals potentially more weight, although a comparison shows Shimano Dura-Ace weighs approximately the same as SRAM Red and Campagnolo Super Record (see below for more on groupset weights).
+This could potentially mean more weight, although a comparison shows Shimano Dura-Ace weighs approximately the same as SRAM Red and Campagnolo Super Record.

-The larger-range cassettes are part of the sell for SRAM’s X-Range gearing, which it says results in fewer front shifts and leads to more efficient riding.
+The larger-range cassettes should allow fewer front shifts and lead to more efficient riding.

 Wheel compatibility